JernKunpittaya/Cloud-Wallet_POC/README.md

 ![Alice02](https://user-images.githubusercontent.com/61564542/116533713-b2f3d700-a8af-11eb-9c99-016c8f25e96e.png)

-2. Securely store information on cloud wallet, and sync one’s information among multiple local devices of that person via cloud wallet.
+**2. Securely store information on cloud wallet, and sync one’s information among multiple local devices of that person via cloud wallet.**

 To store information securely on the cloud wallet means that we need to encrypt information before storing on the cloud to not let anyone including the cloud provider able to see our data.
 As a result, we will encrypt our data which is a text “Secret of Alice encrypted with umbral!” via using our Umbral public key which will result in 2 components: secret text and capsule string.
 (In this context is Alice, we will discuss later why we use Umbral instead of eciespy for encrypting our data for storing on cloud agent)